Entanglement Negativity and Defect Extremal Surface: Entanglement negativity on bulk defect

-\paragraph{OPE channel} For the simple case in which there is no degree of freedom on the boundary point, we can evaluate the analytic results by making use of the doubling trick.
+\paragraph{OPE channel} For the simple case in which there is no degree of freedom on the boundary, we can evaluate the analytic results by making use of the doubling trick.
 The doubling trick maps a BCFT to a chiral CFT on the flat plane.
-Then it is equivalent to compute a three point function,
+The BCFT two-point function is now mapped to a four-point function in the chiral CFT, which is in general hard to compute.
+However, if we assume large $c$ limit and vacuum block dominance, this four-point function can be calculated numerically and one can check that the dominate channels are indeed the ones corresponding to the holographic configurations, as illustrated in fig.\ref{fig:ope}.
+In Appendix~\ref{appx-6pt} we give a numerical check and show that\footnote{In \eqref{eq:threept} we use $\mathcal{T}'$ and $\bar{\mathcal{T}}'$ to represent the chiral operators, which have half the conformal weight of the original operators.}